Are you concerned about the security of your WordPress sites? Do you think that WordFence should be part of your WordPress stack?

 Business Tactics: WordFence

 I think that WordFence is the king when it comes to security.
-Patchstack is probably the second best.
+Patchstack is probably the second best and Solid Security is in the third position right now.

 We don’t hear much about Sucuri these days.

-Web security plugins capitalize on the fear of WordPress users, especially those users whose knowledge about security can be summarized in installing a plugin and activate every single feature they have.
+Web security plugins capitalize on the fear of WordPress users, especially those users whose knowledge about security can be summarized in installing a plugin and activate every single feature in them.

-Wordfence is no exception to this.
+WordFence is no the exception.
 The more afraid WordPress users are, the more money they will make.

 In a sense, it is not their fault.
-WordPress users read a weekly newsletter summarizing the top vulnerabilities and they are like, I better buy this security plugin because one of my site plugins is next.
+WordPress users read a weekly newsletter summarizing the top vulnerabilities and they are like, I better buy this security plugin because one of my site plugins might have a vulnerability.

-If you don’t deactivate notifications, you will notified about every tiny action the plugin took and you will feel like all anonymous hackers are attacking you.
+If you don’t deactivate notifications, you will notified about every tiny action the plugin took and you will feel like all anonymous hackers are attacking your websites

-WordFence care but it is still a business like every other company out there.
+WordFence cares about security but it is still a business like every other company out there.

 WordFence is the Perfect Solution

-WordFence and WordFence premium is the perfect solution for those users who don’t understand or who don’t understand the basic of WordPress security.
+WordFence and WordFence premium is the perfect solution for those users who don’t understand or who don’t understand the basics of WordPress security.

-If you need to focus on other aspect of your business, you don’t want to understand what an SQL injection is.
+If you need to focus on other aspect of your business, you don’t want to understand what an SQL injection is, you probably need WordFence.

 Before you Buy WordFence Premium